The Framework for

 Files for editing, SQL for metadata.
 Best of both worlds.

-- Scales to thousands of pages with instant lookups
+- Scales to thousands of pages

-- Automatic sync between files and database
+- Automatic sync between file and DB

 Database Driver